 You have fallen in love with a property and are ready to offer.
 What does that look like in our current market?
-Ottawa has had a shockingly busy spring and early summer real estate market, even with COVID looming over our heads, and it has been a competitive one at that.
+The competitive spring market has come early to Ottawa with the early spring weather.
 The market we are currently experiencing in Ottawa is what is known as a “Seller’s Market”, meaning that there are very few properties for sale and a large number of Buyers.
 This lack of inventory compared to the number of eager future home owners usually results in a multiple-offer scenario.

 In a more “Balanced Market” (meaning there are plenty of both Buyers and Sellers), a typical home buying experience would include negotiating aspects of the sale such as price, closing date, financing, and a home inspection.
 There would be an allotted amount of time assigned in the Agreement of Purchase and Sale for you as a buyer to get your mortgage sorted, hire a real estate lawyer, and a home inspector to go in and give their seal of approval.

 Choose The Right Agent

 In a high-stress market like this, choosing the right real estate agent for you is incredibly important.
 Gone are the days of simply choosing your agent because your cousin used them.
 Interview a few agents (I'd recommend at least three) agents and make sure that the agent you choose is experienced in a market like this and emotionally invested in you and your purchase.
 The right agent will guide you through the market and the entire purchasing process with ease.